Greece is one of those places you’ve read about and seen pictures of countless times, right?

 These are the stories you can’t make up.

-For real though, when the elevator doors to my floor opened, for a split second I thought it was a trap.
-IT WAS PITCH BLACK.
+For real though, when the elevator doors to my floor opened, IT WAS PITCH BLACK.
+Definitely watch for this in the video below.
+For a split second I thought it was a trap.

 Have you ever been to Thessaloniki?
 How about Istanbul?